cosmos/ibc/spec/ics-023-vector-commitments/README.md

 ### Optional functions

-An commitment construction MAY provide the following functions:
+A commitment construction MAY provide the following functions:

-The `batchVerifyMembership` function verifies a proof that many paths have been set to specific values in an commitment.
+The `batchVerifyMembership` function verifies a proof that many paths have been set to specific values in a commitment.

 ```typescript
 type batchVerifyMembership = (root: CommitmentRoot, proof: CommitmentProof, items: Map<Path, Value>) => boolean
 ```

-The `batchVerifyNonMembership` function verifies a proof that many paths have not been set to any value in an commitment.
+The `batchVerifyNonMembership` function verifies a proof that many paths have not been set to any value in a commitment.

 ```typescript
 type batchVerifyNonMembership = (root: CommitmentRoot, proof: CommitmentProof, paths: Set<Path>) => boolean